jan4984/docs/js.intro.md

 ## Why JavaScript

 * corss platforms by Browser
+* live update by Web
+* more dynamic with interpreter at runtime
 * more and more capbilities by Browser(3D/Audio/Video/Location/VR/service worker/...)
 * more and more frameworks & tools by Companies(Google/MS/FB/Alibaba/... & start-ups)